There are two pathways for joining the Opportunity Youth Forum (OYF) network:

 Participating communities and their philanthropic partners engage in the following ways:

-- Access to our twice annual OYF convenings which present an opportunity to connect with national speakers and experts and learn from other communities in our network;
+- Access to our twice annual Opportunity Youth Forum Convening, an opportunity to connect with national speakers and experts, and learn from other communities in the network.

 Additionally, OYF communities are frequently profiled through different communications channels at FCS, which provides unique opportunities to share local work with the broader field on the national stage.
 (You can find out more about the Opportunity Youth Forum, and the current members here.)